 Modern Website Design

-Design and development of dynamic, interactive websites.
+Design and development of dynamic and interactive user-friendly websites.
 Maintain a web portfolio.
-Learn about web publishing best practices with consideration of social aspects.
-Recommended: CPS 100.
+Learn about web publishing best practices with consideration of social media.

 Principles of Computer Programming